5 August 2018 | Companies House

 Old documents are still searchable, so details of your home may still appear, even if you don’t want it to.

-So what are these addresses and how are they used?
+So what are these different addresses, and how are they used?

 Registered office: this always appears and it is where the company can be served legal papers.
-If you change Registered Office, the old one can be used for legal service for 14 days after it appears on the public record.
-Not 14 days after the form is signed.
+If you change the Registered Office, the old address is still valid for legal service for 14 days after it appears on the public record.
+This is not 14 days after the form is signed, but 14 days after its delivery and publication.

 Directors home address: this does NOT appear on the public record.
 However it is accessible to credit agencies, Police and a few other authorised bodies.

-Directors service address: this is the mailing address used to communicate with the director.
+Directors service address: this is the mailing address used by Companies House to communicate with the director.
 It appears on the public record.
-Often the Registered Office is used for this, but you can use any address you want.
-If you use your home address then it will obviouslyappear on the public record.
+Often the Registered Office is also used as the service address, but you can use any address you have access to.
+If you use your home address then it will obviously appear on the public record at Companies House.

 As a director, it is your responsibility to keep these addresses up to date and correct.